pedromfedricci/books-futures-explained/src/1_futures_in_rust.md

 an I/O resource.
 When we poll these futures they will run until they get to a leaf function that blocks, where it yields control to the scheduler and waits for some resource to signal us that it's ready so we can resume where we left off.
-These futures can nest many non-leaf futures and and will keep on going until they get to a leaf-future which returns `Pending` when polled.
+These futures can nest many non-leaf futures and will keep on going until they get to a leaf-future which returns `Pending` when polled.

 ## Runtimes